mdsadiqueshakeel/AIRBNB-REPLICA-PROJECT/README.md

 # AIRBNB Replica Project

 ## Overview
 This project is a replica of the AIRBNB platform, built using Node.js, Express, and MongoDB.
-It allows users to create, read, update, and delete listings.
+It allows users to create, read, update, and delete listings, as well as manage user authentication and reviews.

 ## Features
+- User authentication (Sign up, Log in, Log out).
-- User can view all listings.
+- View all listings.
-- User can create a new listing.
-- User can edit an existing listing.
-- User can delete a listing.
+- Create, edit, and delete listings.
-- User can add and delete reviews for listings.
+- Add and delete reviews for listings.
-- Error handling for invalid input.
+- Error handling for invalid input and non-existent routes.

 ## Technologies Used
-- Node.js
-- Express
-- MongoDB
-- Mongoose
+- **Backend**: Node.js, Express, MongoDB, Mongoose.
-- EJS (Embedded JavaScript templating)
+- **Frontend**: EJS (Embedded JavaScript templating), Bootstrap.
-- Joi (for validation)
+- **Validation**: Joi.
+- **Authentication**: Passport.js with `passport-local` and `passport-local-mongoose`.
+- **Other Libraries**: Connect-flash, Express-session, Method-override.

 ## Installation
 1. Clone the repository: